Anikett115/Healthcare-Readmissions-Dashboard-PowerBI/README.md

 ---

 ## 🎯 Business Objective
+To analyze hospital readmission patterns and identify trends in infections, admissions, and mortality that can help healthcare stakeholders improve operational efficiency and patient outcomes.

+---

+## 🎯 Business Objective
 - Identify hospitals with high readmission rates
 - Analyze infection trends and their impact on readmissions
 - Track yearly patterns in admissions and mortality